The International Journal of Regression Therapy

 Alice Givens calls our attention to the importance of prenatal experiences from past lives.
 Although many therapists explore the prenatal experience of the present life, Givens finds that a trauma endured as a fetus in a past life, especially a prenatal death, may have equally powerful consequences.
 She discusses her findings and presents several cases in illustration.

 I first learned about the soul that kept returning to the same mother while working with Malcomb.
 He came to see me because his business and family were falling apart.
 He said he worked all the time but nothing was effective.
 He fought with his business partners and his wife and nothing was going right.
-Everything he had worked for — his business and his family — were crumbling beneath him.
+Everything he had … Read the rest

 Soul Retrieval – Janet Cunningham (Is.12)